dhananjay1405/tally-database-loader/README.md

 <br><br>

 ## Steps
-1. Create database in Database Server along with tables inside it (use **database-structure.sql** to create tables)  [ignore if already created]
+1. Create database in Database Server
 1. Ensure options are properly set in **config.json**
 1. Ensure Tally is running and target company from which to export data is Active
 1. Run the file **run.bat**